nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User types command to delete with patient's NRIC
+1. User types the command to delete a patient from ClinicConnect.
-2. ClinicConnect removes the patient from the system
+2. ClinicConnect deletes the patient from the system successfully.
-3. ClinicConnect shows a success message

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given NRIC is invalid.

     * 2a1.
 ClinicConnect shows an error message